-When we first entered the room, the DAB digital radio was tuned to Classic FM to welcome us, creating a calming but luxurious ambience which matches with the theme of the room.
+When we first entered the room, the DAB digital radio was tuned to Classic FM to welcome us, creating a calming but luxurious ambience in keeping with the theme of the room.
 The bathroom was a grand affair, with regal olive green paintwork, sparkling white tiles and vintage taps, and even the complimentary toiletries, all sourced from the fabulous range of Mrs White’s All Natural Home & Body Care, are quirkily vintage in both ingredients and packaging.
 The whole effect is fantastically old-fashioned and impressively opulent, but in no way imposing; the room was super comfortable and really did feel like a guest room, right down to the stack of second-hand books on the mantelpiece (I liked the inclusion of Austen’s Northanger Abbey, which is set in Bath and is one of my favourites) and the recent but worn magazines on the coffee table, which felt like recommendations from a friend.

 The excellent service was especially apparent in the details, from the books in the room and the friendly but informative book of concierge’s recommendations to the complimentary tea and coffee in the beautifully decorated drawing room (not just tea but teas, a variety of them from the fab Teapigs range).
 There was no minibar in the room because instead there’s a 24-hour room service delivering freshly prepared drinks from the bar.
 And in the Olive Tree restaurant, breakfast is a drawn-out affair combining the classic continental buffet – involving amazing pastries, fresh fruit, juice, cereals and a freshly prepared smoothie of the day – with service suited to fine-dining and a range of hot food to order from the kitchen, not just the standard full English but delicious alternatives like French toast with crispy bacon and maple syrup.
 The Queensberry Hotel is all about comfort and indulgence, and with an attitude to service that combines deferential with informal and friendly, this really feels like a very special place to stay.